Yuri05/TestCreateReports/README.md

 ## What to do when reports are created<a id="next-step"></a>

-When the qualification reports are created, pull requests are triggered (one pull request for each qualification report) toward the branch defined in the first step (for instance, `my-reports`)
+When the qualification reports are created, pull requests are triggered (one pull request for each qualification report) toward the branch defined in the first step (for instance, `my-reports`).<br>
 The pull requests will allow users to review the updates in the reports and adopt the new version.

 ## Models